Divorce in Australia: Who gets what? Why you aren’t necessarily entitled to 50/50

 Working out who gets what in your divorce will probably be harder than you first expected.
 Although you’re sure to have some different perspectives on things along the way, following these steps with a mutual commitment to resolving things will give you the best chance of coming to your own agreement.
 Property settlements tend to get harder rather than easier over time so you’re best dealing with it as soon as you’re ready to move forward.

-To have professionals guide both of you through everything, you can now access the adieu process from anywhere in Australia.
+To have professionals guide both of you through everything, you can now access Adieu Assist from anywhere in Australia.